 UNSCR 1664 (29 March 2006) requested the Secretary-General to negotiate an agreement with the Government of Lebanon to establish an international tribunal.
 The agreement between the UN and Lebanese government to create the Special Tribunal for Lebanon (STL) was signed on 23 January 2007.
 However, when the agreement was put before the Lebanese Parliament for ratification, the Speaker of Parliament refused to convene the Parliament for a vote.
 In response, the majority of the members of Lebanese Parliament signed a petition addressed to the UN Secretary-General requesting that the Security Council form the tribunal.
 UNSCR 1757, adopted on 30 May 2007, formally established the STL under Chapter VII of the UN Charter and specified its statutes, organization, and formation.
 After the mandate of the UNIIIC ended on 28 February 2009, jurisdiction was transferred to the STL and the information gathered over the course of its mandate was handed over to the STL’s Office of the Prosecutor.

-The STL is an international tribunal operating under Lebanese criminal law.
-It has jurisdiction “over persons responsible for the attack of 14 February 2005 resulting in the death of the former Lebanese Prime Minister Rafik Hariri and in the death or injury of other persons” as well as other connected attacks that took place in Lebanon between 1 October 2004 and 12 December 2005 or are agreed by the parties to be connected and of similar nature and gravity (Article 1, STL statue).
-The tribunal is the first international court to deal with terrorism as a distinct crime.
-Although the STL statue holds that the tribunal shall apply the Lebanese Criminal Code, on 16 February 2011 the tribunal’s appeal chamber adopted a definition of terrorism that draws on both Lebanese criminal law and customary international law.
+The STL was an international tribunal operating under Lebanese criminal law.
+It had jurisdiction “over persons responsible for the attack of 14 February 2005 resulting in the death of the former Lebanese Prime Minister Rafik Hariri and in the death or injury of other persons” as well as other connected attacks that took place in Lebanon between 1 October 2004 and 12 December 2005 or at a later date if they are connected and of similar nature and gravity (Article 1, STL statute).
+The tribunal was the first international court to deal with terrorism as a distinct crime.
+Although the STL statute held that the tribunal shall apply the Lebanese Criminal Code, on 16 February 2011 the tribunal’s appeal chamber adopted a definition of terrorism that drew on both Lebanese criminal law and customary international law.
 In particular, the judgement, which for the first time defined terrorism as an international crime, specified three key elements of terrorism: (1) the perpetration of a criminal act or a threat thereof, (2) the intent to spread fear among the population or directly or indirectly coerce a national or international authority to take or refrain from an action, and (3) a transnational component.

 The STL opened on 1 March 2009 near The Hague.
 In April 2009, the pre-trial judge ordered the release of four high-ranking Lebanese security officials implicated by the former UNIIIC prosecutor, citing lack of evidence.
 Detained since September 2005, they were the only suspects in the tribunal’s custody.
 The court delivered its first indictments in June 2011, naming four members of Hezbollah: Salim Jamil Ayyash, Hussein Hassan Oneissi, Assad Hassan Sabra, and Mustafa Amine Badreddine.
 Their trial (STL-11-01) began in January 2014 without the accused, as the first international trial in absentia since the 1946 Nuremberg trials, and was based largely on evidence from cellphone records.
 A fifth suspect, Hassan Habib Mehri, was publicly indicted in October 2013 and added to the trial, also in absentia, in February 2014.

 Charges against Mr Badreddine, a senior Hezbollah military commander, were formally dropped in July 2016, following the confirmation of his death in Syria.
 The trial against the remaining four accused, all low-level Hezbollah members, closed in September 2018.
 The STL judgment, pronounced on 18 August 2020, found Mr Ayyash guilty on all counts.
-Part of a six-member “assassination team,” he had a central role in the execution of the 14 February 2005 attack on Hariri and was subsequently sentenced to life imprisonment.
-The three other accused were initially acquitted, but the Appeals Chamber unanimously convicted Mr Mehri and Mr Oneissi on 10 March 2022 and sentenced them to life imprisonment on 16 June 2022.
+Part of a six-member “assassination team,” he had a central role in the execution of the 14 February 2005 attack on Hariri and was subsequently sentenced to five concurrent life imprisonment sentences.
+The three other accused were initially acquitted, but the Appeals Chamber unanimously convicted Mr Mehri and Mr Oneissi on 10 March 2022 and sentenced them to five concurrent life imprisonment sentences on 16 June 2022 (Mr Sabra remained acquitted).
 All three men remain at large and retain the right to request retrial.

 With regard to the broader political responsibility for the 14 February 2005 attack, the tribunal acknowledged that both Syria and Hezbollah might have had motives to eliminate Mr Hariri, but found no evidence of Hezbollah leadership’s involvement in the assassination, nor any direct evidence of Syrian role in the attack.
 Focused primarily on the technical evidence linked to the attack’s execution, the trial showed that although Mr Hariri – who was planning to run in the May 2005 legislative elections – had been under surveillance for several months, the final decision to assassinate him was probably taken only in the two weeks prior to his death.

-In addition to the Ayyash et al. case and January 2014 rulings on contempt and obstruction of justice by two Lebanese journalists, the tribunal is also investigating three connected attacks on Lebanese politicians (STL-11-02), which include a separate case against Mr Ayyash (STL-18-10).
-The connected attacks, which are also under the court’s jurisdiction, include the 1 October 2004 assassination attempt on Marwan Hamade, the 21 June 2005 assassination of George Hawi, and the 12 July 2005 assassination attempt on Elias El-Murr.
+In addition to the Ayyash et al. case (STL-11-01) and the January 2014 rulings on contempt and obstruction of justice by two Lebanese journalists (STL-14-05 and STL-14-06), the tribunal was also investigating three connected attacks on Lebanese politicians (STL-11-02), which included a separate case against Mr Ayyash (STL-18-10).
+The three connected attacks, which the tribunal established were also under its jurisdiction, were the 1 October 2004 assassination attempt on Marwan Hamade, the 21 June 2005 assassination of George Hawi, and the 12 July 2005 assassination attempt on Elias El-Murr.
 On 2 June 2021, Trial Chamber II cancelled the start of the trial in the Ayyash connected case (STL-18-10), which was to begin on 16 June 2021, due to a lack of funds and suspended the proceedings.

-The work of the court has been highly politically sensitive.
-In particular, the tribunal has faced opposition from Hezbollah, whose members were accused of participating in the Hariri assassination.
+The work of the court was highly politically sensitive.
+In particular, the tribunal faced opposition from Hezbollah, whose members were accused of participating in the Hariri assassination.
 In January 2011, the pending indictments of Hezbollah members by the STL led to the fall of the Lebanese government, with Hezbollah-led pro-Syrian March 8 alliance forming a new ruling coalition.
-Hezbollah, whose military and political power has increased significantly since 2006, repeatedly denounced the tribunal as a political tool of its enemies, called on Lebanon to withdraw its judges and end its financial contributions to the STL, and threatened anyone cooperating with it.
+Hezbollah, whose military and political power increased significantly after 2006, repeatedly denounced the tribunal as a political tool of its enemies, called on Lebanon to withdraw its judges and end its financial contributions to the STL, and threatened anyone cooperating with it.
 In 2018, the Hezbollah-led alliance won the elections for the first time since the withdrawal of Syrian forces from Lebanon in 2005, but its popular support decreased after it opposed the popular protests that erupted in October 2019.
+Hezbollah’s military and political power declined further following the October 2023 outbreak of war with Israel and the December 2024 ousting of President Bashar al-Assad of Syria.

-The STL was prevented from completing its core mandate by lack of funds.
+Ultimately, however, the STL was prevented from completing its core mandate by lack of funds.
 The funding shortfall was caused by insufficient voluntary contributions following the sentencing in the main case (STL-11-01) and the inability of Lebanon to meet its financial obligations in the wake of its 2021 economic and financial crisis.
-In September 2021, the UN and the government of Lebanon have agreed on a framework for the performance of residual functions at the STL, which would preserve its legal framework, but suspend STL’s judicial and investigative activity.
-The tribunal’s work would instead be limited mainly to the management and preservation of STL’s records and archives, assistance to national authorities, responses to requests for information, and protection and support of victims and witnesses.
+In September 2021, the UN and the government of Lebanon agreed on a framework for the performance of residual functions at the STL, which preserved its legal framework, but suspended STL’s judicial and investigative activity.
+The tribunal’s work was thereafter limited mainly to the management and preservation of STL’s records and archives, assistance to national authorities, responses to requests for information, and protection and support of victims and witnesses.
 It was also agreed that upon the closure of the tribunal, the UN would become the custodian of its records and archives (S/2021/796).

-Despite the completion of the judicial activity by the STL, no individuals have been designated by the Committee since the authorization of sanctions in 2005.
+Despite the completion of the judicial activity by the STL, no individuals have been designated by the Sanctions Committee since the UN sanctions authorization in 2005.
+Given the termination of STL’s work for financial reasons, “all investigative and judicial proceedings relating to [the 2005 Hariri] terrorist attack” have not been completed and the sanctions regime continues to be active, albeit inoperative.

 Coerce the government of Syria to cooperate with the Commission’s investigation and cease interference in Lebanon.